gamedrive-cc/gamedrive-docs/docs/core-components/custom-data/using-transactions.md

 ### Support

-We can use transactions for both customData and virtualGood's api
+Transactions can be used with both Custom Data and Virtual Goods APIs — even together within the same operation.